bluebonesx/psytask/packages/psytask/README.md

 > app.emit('dispose'); // Manually clean up when done
 > ```
 >
-> Or, you can use the bundlers (like Vite, Bun, etc.) to transpiled it.
+> Or, you can use the bundlers (like Vite, Bun, etc.) to transpile it.

 ## Usage

-The psycholoy tasks are just like PPTs, they both have s series of scenes.
+The psychology tasks are just like PPTs, they both have a series of scenes.
 So writing a psychology task only requires 2 steps:

 1. create scene